BackendStack21/fetch-proxy/docs/API.md

 ## Hooks

-Hooks allow you to intercept and modify requests, responses, and handle errors. fetch-proxy provides enhanced hook naming conventions with better semantics and circuit breaker lifecycle hooks.
+Hooks allow you to intercept and modify requests, responses, and handle errors. fetch-gate provides enhanced hook naming conventions with better semantics and circuit breaker lifecycle hooks.

 ### Enhanced Hooks with Circuit Breaker Monitoring